janaSunrise/janaSunrise/README.md

 making interesting problems and innovative solutions, that can be useful in certain domains, and also create boilerplates and more for speeding up process and Also several innovative softwares.

-Moreover, I'm a social maniac, active on discord and twitter.
-Probably Interacting with the dev community, or Building something interesting, or chatting with my friends! 😁
+Moreover, I'm a Social maniac too, and I'm a lot active on Discord and Twitter.
+Either building something interesting, Hanging out with my friends, or Spending my time with the Dev community!😁

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me! 😁